 ARC collaborative research projects

-Museum researchers are participating in collaborative research and development projects including these Australian Research Council projects in 2017–18:
+Museum researchers are participating in collaborative research and development projects including these Australian Research Council projects:

 - Understanding Australia in the age of humans: Localising the Anthropocene.
 Everyday Futures